About the Course

 Prerequisite: ASA 103 - Basic Cruising

-ASA 104 Bareboat Cruising is our first “live-aboard” course where students board our training boat on Thursday morning and spend the next four days and three nights sailing up and down the coast, anchoring or mooring in a different harbor each night.
+ASA 104 Bareboat Cruising is our first “live-aboard” course!
+Students board our training boat on Thursday morning and spend the next four days and three nights sailing up and down the coast, anchoring or mooring in a different harbor each night.

-The goal of the course is to provide the skills and real world knowledge to the students so that they can safely and competently plan and sail a multi-day voyage in a cruising sailboat from 36 to 45 feet in length!
+The goal of the course is to provide our students with sailing skills and real-world, on-water sailing experience so that they can safely and competently plan and sail a multi-day voyage in a cruising sailboat from 36 to 45 feet in length!

-Even though we are spending the majority of the time onboard we still follow a similar format to ASA 101 and ASA 103 where we spend a couple hours each morning doing a classroom lecture followed by a long sailing session in the afternoon.
-We typically depart East Boston on Thursday afternoon and spend the next three days sailing between Scituate, Salem/Marblehead and the Boston Harbor islands depending on conditions.
-This is as real world experience as it gets!
+Even though we spend the majority of the time onboard, we still follow a similar format to ASA 101 and ASA 103 where we take a couple of hours each morning to present a classroom lecture followed by a long sailing session in the afternoon.
+We typically depart East Boston on Thursday afternoon and spend the next three days sailing between Scituate, Salem/Marblehead and the Boston Harbor islands, depending on conditions and weather interpretation.
+This experience is as real-world as it gets!

-On the final day there is a written examination and upon completion, students receive an American Sailing 104 Bareboat Cruising Certification.
+On the final day, there is a written examination.
+Upon completion, students receive an American Sailing 104 Bareboat Cruising Certification.
 (ASA 104 certification is equivalent to the International Certificate of Proficiency that is required in order to bareboat anywhere in the Mediterranean!
 Learn more about the International Certificate of Proficiency here.)

-Read more about our courses and what to expect on our Frequently Asked Questions page.
+Ready for bareboat cruising made easy?
+Read more about our ASA certification courses and what to expect on our Frequently Asked Questions page.

 Provisioning and Preparation